mvinayakam/IsaiToday/replit.md

 ## Recent Changes (October 24, 2025)

-### Latest Update: Personalized YouTube Player with Story & Metadata
+### Latest Update: Personalized YouTube Player with Story & Metadata ✅
 - **Enhanced Player Modal**: Click any song to open a rich player showing the YouTube video alongside the user's personal story
-- **Story Display**: User avatar, name, and their full story about the song prominently displayed
+- **Story Display**: User avatar, name, and their full story about the song prominently displayed in highlighted box
 - **Complete Metadata**: Shows all song info including album, language, artists, and tags in the player
-- **Navigation**: Next/Previous buttons to browse through songs without closing the player
+- **Navigation**: Next/Previous buttons to browse through songs without closing the player - seamlessly updates video, story, and metadata
 - **User API**: Added `/api/users/:userId` endpoint to fetch user profiles for story attribution
+- **Data Flow**: `/api/feed` and `/api/discover` now include stories; pages pass stories through to components
+- **State Management**: Centralized player state in FeedCarousel and DiscoverGrid for proper navigation
 - **Personalization Focus**: The player emphasizes the personal connection - who shared the song and why they love it
+- **End-to-End Tested**: All features verified working including story display and navigation

 ### Previous Update: YouTube Playback & Enhanced Song Posting
 - **YouTube Player**: Click any song thumbnail or play button to watch/listen in a modal player with autoplay